dolcikey/PostSelectML/README.md

 	- Symmetry
 	- Angles

+## Apps and Software Development

 I would like to further expand this model into an app and also eventually work towards building software that can be integrated into a camera for real time analysis of angles, framing, and balance.

-Sources:
+## Sources:

 Photographs by Dolci Key Photography

-Models without whom, this data would have been hard to find elsewhere.
+Image Subjects (Models) without whom, this data would have been hard to find elsewhere:
 Kristen Heavy, Samayah Jaramillo, Bethany Chasteen, Joanna Pauline, Skylar Bumgartner, Christina

-README correctly includes all required elements: data science process steps, future improvement ideas, repository navigation, reproduction instructions, links to presentation and sources.
+Image Storage by AWS S3 Buckets
+Modeling powered by AWS SageMaker

+Scripts
+Code